Stratoscale/docker-test-tools/README.md

 ## Integrating With `pytest`
 ---
-### Define a conftest.py file describing the required fixture
+### Define a conftest.py File Describing The Required Fixture

 ```python
 """utilized by in pytest configuration."""